Professor Dario Martelli

 In 2010 he joined the Department of Mathematics of King's College as a Lecturer in Theoretical Physics.
 He was appointed Reader in 2012 and became a Professor in 2013.
-He held a five-year EPSRC Advanced Fellowship and has recently been awarded a prestigious ERC Starting Grant to lead a research team working on a research project at the interface of string theory, gauge theory, and geometry.
+He held an EPSRC Advanced Fellowship and subsequently has been awarded a prestigious ERC Starting Grant to lead a research team working on a research project at the interface of string theory, gauge theory, and geometry.

 In 2010 Professor Martelli won the SIGRAV Prize from the Italian Society of General Relativity and Gravitational Physics for his work in string theory.
-He wrote a number of publications in collaboration with Prof S.-T. Yau, concerning Sasaki-Einstein geometry and its relationship to string theory, and worked with Prof J. Maldacena on aspects of the string theory/gauge theory correspondence.
+In his career he wrote a number of publications in collaboration with Prof S.-T. Yau, concerning Sasaki-Einstein geometry and its relationship to string theory, and worked with Prof J. Maldacena on aspects of the string theory/gauge theory correspondence.

-Recently his work has focused on supersymmetric gauge theories in the background of curved manifolds.
-In particular, he has been studying localization techniques that allow to obtain analytic results in the context of strongly coupled quantum field theories, and the embedding of these in string theory via the gauge/gravity duality.
+He has also obtained original results in the context of supersymmetric gauge theories.
+In particular, he has been exploring localization techniques that allow one to obtain analytic control in strongly coupled quantum field theories, and the embedding of these in string theory via the gauge/gravity duality.